akmalfaditya/Bootcamp/Practice/Framework Fundamentals/Date and Times/README.md

-# Date and Times 📅
+# Date and Times

-## 🎯 Learning Objectives
+## Learning Objectives

-By mastering this project, you will:
+By learningthis project, you will:
 - **Master Time Intervals**: Use TimeSpan for durations, delays, and time calculations
 - **Handle DateTime Types**: Work with DateTime, DateTimeOffset, and timezone conversions
 - **Format Date/Time**: Display dates and times in various formats for different cultures